sensorium-competition/sensorium-docker/README.md

 ```
 sudo singularity build sensorium.sif singularity.def
-singularity instance start --bind /path/to/data:/data sensorium.sif sensorium
+singularity instance start --nv --bind /path/to/data:/data sensorium.sif sensorium
 ```

-Then you can access Jupyter Lab from your browser on `https://hostname:8888/lab`.
+Don't forget the `--nv` flag if you need access to your GPU.
+You can access Jupyter Lab from your browser on `https://hostname:8888/lab`.
 To get the access token, use the following command:

 ```
 singularity exec instance://sensorium jupyter server list